Trump’s Budget Request: A devastating assault on ordinary Americans

-Washington, DC, May 23, 2017—President Trump today released the administration’s fiscal year 2018 (FY18) federal budget request, which proposes to make cruel and devastating cuts to programs that support children, families, and individuals of modest means, slash investments in America’s future, and destabilize state and local budgets—which would in turn precipitate a next round of deep cuts to basic services.
+Washington, D.C.—President Trump today released the administration’s fiscal year 2018 (FY18) federal budget request, which proposes to make cruel and devastating cuts to programs that support children, families, and individuals of modest means, slash investments in America’s future, and destabilize state and local budgets—which would in turn precipitate a next round of deep cuts to basic services.
 The request claims to balance the budget in 10 years by slashing $1.7 trillion from virtually every program that helps reduce poverty and support ordinary working Americans—Medicaid and CHIP, nutrition assistance, the Temporary Assistance for Needy Families (TANF) block grant, support for people with disabilities, and the Earned Income Tax Credit (EITC) – on top of $54 billion in 2018 cuts to domestic programs already previewed in the so-called “skinny budget” two months ago.
 Even worse, the purpose of these cuts is to fund tax cuts for wealthy Americans and corporations—completely backwards priorities.
 Moreover, the claim to balance the budget depends on unrealistically optimistic assumptions about growth—which are even less likely to come true with sharply downsized investments in America’s future.

 Cruel cuts would have devastating effects